 Should you need to change your reservation, we will work with you to find a time that will work.
-If you are making your change within 45 days of your reservation, there will be a change fee if we cannot re-book your dates.
+If you are making your change within 3 months of your reservation, there will be a change fee of $100 per night if we cannot re-book your dates.
 If a second change is requested, there will be a $200 rebooking fee in addition to the $100 per night fee if applicable.
 A third change will not be accepted.

 Aloha.
 My husband Robert and I offer a Big Island wedding destination near Hawaii Volcanoes National Park.
 We offer a full service wedding, with everything from the conch shell blowing to the honeymoon at the treehouse, and photography too.

 We have two property locations.
 One contains the treehouse, and the other the wedding pavilion and main house.
-The main house can serve to stage the wedding and it can also house guests of the bride and groom.
+The main house can serve to stage the wedding and it is also where we live.

 For the photography, we go to places on the island that are particularly photogenic.
 We offer this service to both those who married with us and those who are married elsewhere and come to the Big Island to honeymoon.

 For an up close and personal view of what we do, you may visit us online at Rainforest Weddings on Face book.
-There you will find photos, updates on what is going on here on the island, and comments from people who have been (email hidden) Lani.
-Mahinui Na Lani was recently featured on MTV Extreme Cribs, the Ellen Show, and as the Most Romantic Date ever on The treehouse was featured on the Today Show, and has been written up in Keola Magazine.
+There you will find photos, updates on what is going on here on the island, and comments from people who have been married at Mahinui Na Lani.
+Mahinui Na Lani has been featured on MTV Extreme Cribs, the Ellen Show, and as the Most Romantic Date ever on The treehouse was featured on the Today Show, and has been written up in Keola Magazine.
 Forbes has mentioned it in an article about our builder, Roderick Romero.

 We also work with other amazing Big Island venues if you are looking for a larger wedding celebration.